 A woman sitting on a couch, clutching her leg in discomfort

 When we think of sore legs, alcohol might not be the first culprit that comes to mind.
-Instead, we’re more likely to associate leg pain with activities that, well, require the use of our legs — riding that new Peloton bike, walking up to our 9th floor apartment, and so forth.
+Instead, we’re more likely to associate leg pain with activities that, well, require the use of our legs — riding that new Peloton bike, walking to our 9th floor apartment, and so forth.
 But drinking?
-That seems like a reach.
+That seems like a far reach.

 Leg Pain After Drinking: Retracing the Steps